tphat2616/yojee_assignment_sep_29_simple_twitter_app/README.md

 ## Problem

-  * The goal of this exercise is to Implement a very basic version of Twitter.
+  * The goal of this exercise is to implement a very basic version of Twitter.

 ## Points to consider